hashtune/Hashtune-Marketplace-Server/SECURITY.md

 - Detection
   - [x] The request will be logged
 - Response
-  - [ ] After detecting the malicious activity we would consider baning the user
+  - After detecting the malicious activity we would consider banning the user

 ## Footnotes